domoticz/domoticz/dzVents/documentation/README.md

 			'at 12:45-21:15 except at 18:00-18:30',	-- between 12:45 and 21:15 but not between 18:00 and 18:30 ( except supported from 3.0.16 onwards )
-			'at daytime except on sun',				-- between sunrise and sunset but not on Sundays
+			'at daytime except on sun',				-- between sunrise and sunset but not on Sundays 'at daytime or at 23:12',				-- between sunrise and sunset and also at 23:12

 			-- or if you want to go really wild and combine them:
 				'at nighttime at 21:32-05:44 every 5 minutes on sat, sun except at 04:00', -- except supported from 3.0.16 onwards